 How far in advance do you give your employees their work schedules?
-If it’s less than 14 days notice, you could be in violation of predictive scheduling laws.
-If you operate in certain jurisdictions and industries, that is!
+If it’s less than 14 days, you could be in violation of predictive scheduling laws depending on if you operate in certain jurisdictions or industries.

-Although each predictive scheduling law is unique, they all share a common objective: to provide low-wage hourly workers with advance notice of their schedules, thereby giving workers more stability and control over other aspects of their lives, like arranging childcare and working a second job.
+Although each predictive scheduling law is unique, they all share a common objective: to provide low-wage hourly workers with advance notice of their schedules.
+They are designed to give workers more stability and control over other aspects of their lives, like arranging child care and working at a second job.

 While this offers clear benefits to workers, it presents challenges to employers in fast-moving environments.
-And even if fair workweek legislation doesn’t impact you today, it may down the road.
-Do you know how you would rise to meet this challenge…or if it makes sense to get out in front of it?
+And even if fair workweek legislation doesn’t impact you today, it could down the road.

 - San Francisco

-Furthermore, it’s likely that we’ll be seeing more of these laws soon.
+Furthermore, we’ll likely be seeing more of these laws soon.
 Connecticut, Illinois, Maine, Michigan, Minnesota, New Jersey, North Carolina and Rhode Island have previously or are currently considering legislation.

 On the other hand, four states—Arkansas, Georgia, Iowa and Tennessee—have passed legislation prohibiting their cities from passing predictive scheduling legislation.
 Either way, there’s plenty to monitor.